oplS15projects/FP1/README.md

 For this exploration, I wanted to see if I could make some kind of simple game.
 At first I tried using the 2htdp/image library but couldn't seem to make sense of it.
 I think I would have a much easier time trying to use it if I could find some examples or something.
 Maybe I'll look into that for the next exploration.

 Anyway, I used racket/gui/base to make a window.
 After a while of trying to use 2htdp/image I switched to racket/draw and managed to get a rectangle to move in the window.
 I really just expanded from there.
 I made maps which are lists of lists of numbers.
-Each frame, the draw function draws a square in the proper place using the draw-rectangle function from racket/draw.
+Each frame, (that is, each time the timer at the bottom calls the update function) the draw function draws a square in the proper place using the draw-rectangle function from racket/draw.

+Taking a hint from that problem on the test about colors, I defined make-sprite to just be list.
+Each sprite I make has a name, a way to draw itself, a way to update itself, an x coordinate, a y coordinate, and a state.
+Each frame, I map accross all the sprites in the current sprite list using a lambda that uses their own update function on themselves.

+The player character is a blue square, controlled by the arrow keys.
+You can collect keys, enter doors to go to the next map, and being touched by an enemy kills you.

 ![](/images/firstpart1.png)